akka/alpakka-kafka/docs/src/main/paradox/producer.md

+---
+project.description: Produce messages to Apache Kafka topics from Akka Streams with Alpakka Kafka.
+---
 # Producer

 A producer publishes messages to Kafka topics.
 The message itself contains information about what topic and partition to publish to so you can publish to different topics with the same producer.